Barracuda Spam Filtering Service Frequently Asked Questions

-After logging into the quarantine interface, select the PREFERENCES tab to manage your whitelist/blacklist as well as modify your quarantine and spam settings.
+After logging into the quarantine interface, select the PREFERENCES tab to manage your whitelist/blocklist as well as modify your quarantine and spam settings.

 A list of email addresses or domains from which you always wish to receive messages.
 The only time the Barracuda Spam Firewall filters a message from someone on your whitelist is when the message contains a virus or a disallowed attachment file extension.

-Adding Email Addresses and Domains to Your Whitelist and Blacklist
+Adding Email Addresses and Domains to Your Whitelist and Blocklist

 - To add a single entry, type an email address into the appropriate field and click the corresponding Add button.

-- Once entered, to delete a Whitelist or a Blacklist entry, click the trash can next to the address.
+- Once entered, to delete a Whitelist or a Blocklist entry, click the trash can next to the address.

-Note: You can use the following guidelines when adding addresses to your Whitelist and Blacklist.
+Note: You can use the following guidelines when adding addresses to your Whitelist and Blocklist.